timothyandrew/blog/source/_posts/2013-04-05-using-swipe-dot-js-to-swipe-between-pages-of-a-web-app.markdown

 We've added styles to make each page have a `100%` height, so that our background-color spans the entire page.

-This should allow page navigating between the pages by swiping on a mobile device.
+This should allow navigating between the pages by swiping on a mobile device.
 On a desktop, though, there's no way to switch between pages.

 Swipe.js doesn't detect swipe-like events from the mouse, so we need to add buttons to the page for navigation.